• Mon. Jun 15th, 2026

 IT HAD TO BE A MEZE

 I was glad to see that the menu has all of the classic Cypriot dishes at more than reasonable prices.
-Although I was tempted to order a Kleftiko, I decided to go for the village meze instead, for the purposes of this review.
-I paired the meal with a large jug of local village house wine.
+Although I was tempted to order a Kleftiko, I decided, for this review, to order a meze instead.
+I paired my meal with a large jug of local village house wine.
 This wine was a full-bodied, very strong red from one of the local village wineries.
-I could tell immediately that everything was made with fresh, local ingredients.
-I pleasantly then found that the whole spread was cooked to perfection.
+As my meze experience began, I could tell immediately that everything was made with fresh, local ingredients and that the whole spread was cooked to perfection.
 The first course consisted of a combination of various dips and soft homemade pita bread.
-A grand village salad, with fresh black olives and a good quantity of feta cheese, soon followed.
+A grand village salad, with fresh black olives and a good quantity of locally produced feta cheese, soon followed.
 A succulent treat of hot starters came out next.
-These included grilled halloumi cheese and Cyprus sausages marinated in wine.
+These included GRILLED HALLOUMI cheese and Cyprus sausages marinated in wine.
 Although I was full by this time, I still made room for the main meat course.
-This included pork and chicken souvlaki, and some lamb cutlets that were just right.
-This was then finished off with CYPRUS COFFEE served with some fresh BAKLAVA.Â
+This included pork and chicken SOUVLAKI, and some lamb cutlets that were just right.
+This was then finished off with CYPRUS COFFEE served with some fresh BAKLAVA.

 LIVELY ENTERTAINMENT